hossain-race/bankrates/README.md

   <img src="image/ibbl.png" alt="ibbl" width='50%' />
  </p>

+## Important Files
+`rates.py` is the main file or entry point to run the program

+`test.py` contains the unit test codes

 ## Contribution
 If you want to contribute on this project, you're welcome to fork the project and submit a pull request.